11 Ideas to Spice up Your Retrospective

-- What are qualities that I want/need to improve?
+- What are the qualities that I want/need to improve?

-You can use the game for teambuilding, appraisals, coaching and counseling, career planning, development and personal strengths.
+You can use the game for team building, appraisals, coaching and counseling, career planning, development, and personal strengths.
 I’ve used it for giving and receiving feedback within the Scrum teams I’ve coached.
 The game helped in creating a clear image of how a person sees him-/herself and how someone else perceives that person.
-It also clarifies how well a team can assess qualities of other team members.
+It also clarifies how well a team can assess the qualities of other team members.
 I’ve noticed the team found it quite difficult to assess each other and this resulted in some nice conversations.

 In this blog post you'll find a more detailed description.

 A purpose is a reason for which something is done or created or for which something exists.
 A clear, inspiring and ambitious purpose will invite the team to continuously improve themselves.
 Without a purpose, the team is at risk to become Scrum zombies that only "mechanically" attend the Retrospective.

 Place a sphere in the middle of free space and gather the team around it.
 The sphere represents the center of agreement.
 Move toward the center if you agree and outwards if you don't.
 Readout statements like: